 4) Any aggregate order with a value greater than $1,000 must not be procured using a Goucher credit card.

 1) Purchases under $1,000 do not require multiple quotes; however, the purchase price must be competitive, fair and reasonable.

 2) Purchases over $1,000 but not exceeding $5,000 require at least two competitive verbal or written (preferred method) quotes by competing vendors.
 Refer to the Section on Sole Sources for specific information.

-3) The director of business and auxiliary services may be involved, if necessary, in obtaining additional quotes, depending on the nature of the order.
+3) The director of Procurement Services may be involved, if necessary, in obtaining additional quotes, depending on the nature of the order.

 4) All procurement transactions shall be conducted in a manner to provide to the maximum extent practical, open and free competition.
 Individuals shall be alert to organizational conflicts of interest as well as noncompetitive practices among contractors that may restrict or eliminate competition or otherwise restrain trade.